Balestrand Municipality

-Balestrand is a former municipality in Sogn og Fjordane county, Norway.
-It was located on the northern shore of the Sognefjorden in the traditional district of Sogn.
-The administrative center was the village of Balestrand.
-Other villages in the municipality included Ese, Kvamme, Låne, Sæle, Tjugum, and Vetlefjorden.
+Balestrand is a former municipality in the old Sogn og Fjordane county, Norway.
+The 429 km2 municipality existed from 1850 until its dissolution in 2020.
+The area is now part of Sogndal Municipality in the traditional district of Sogn in Vestland county.
+The administrative centre was the village of Balestrand.
+Other villages in the municipality included Ese, Kvamme, Låne, Sæle, Dragsviki, and Vetlefjorden.

 The municipality was situated at the confluence of the Fjærlandsfjorden/Esefjorden and the main Sognefjorden.
 The major industries in the municipality were tourism and farming.
-Balestrand became popular early due to the interest of artists, such as Hans Gude, Kjartan Lauritzen, Alfred Heaton Cooper, Hans Dahl, and Johannes Flintoe.
+Balestrand Municipality became popular early due to the interest of artists, such as Hans Gude, Kjartan Lauritzen, Alfred Heaton Cooper, Hans Dahl, and Johannes Flintoe.
 Their paintings of the scenery around Balestrand inspired visitors, and Balestrand maintains its connection with art.
 Other industries include made-to-order kitchen interiors, local apple juice, and Nesseplast which produces industrial plastic.
-The Norwegian County Road 13 runs through the municipality.
+The Norwegian National Road 13 ran through the municipality.